 When the great innovation appears, it will almost certainly be in muddled, incomplete and confusing form. ...For any speculation which does not at first glance look crazy, there is no hope. — Freeman Dyson (1)

 This website was placed on the Internet in May 1996, and is updated almost daily.
-Significant updates are posted as articles with references on the main What'sNEW page and crosslinked with relevant interior pages (which occasionally are new pages.)
-All What'sNEW articles are indexed and archived.
-Minor updates, mostly links to relevant print or web articles, are posted in the "What'sNEW" sections of the appropriate interior pages, where all updates, significant and minor, are listed in reverse chronological order.
+Significant updates are posted with references on the main What'sNEW page and crosslinked with relevant interior pages.
+All What'sNEW articles are archived and indexed.
+Minor updates, mostly links to relevant print or web articles, are posted in the "What'sNEW" sections of the appropriate interior pages, where all updates are listed in reverse chronological order.

-Please send your comments about Cosmic Ancestry, inquiries or alerts about resources, and other suggestions to the author via email.
-Use the link at the top and bottom of every page of the website.
+Please email your comments about Cosmic Ancestry, inquiries or alerts about resources, and other suggestions to the author, following the link at the bottom of each webpage.
 We receive many useful suggestions from website visitors.
 Some emails may be posted to "Replies" if the sender consents; these are also archived and indexed.